top of page

 AMANDA MARSHALL

-Amanda’s strong value base, rooted in social justice, underpins her belief that effective communication and advocacy are the foundations for all interactions within our community.
-This area of interest encompasses Amanda’s professional practice and carries through to her personal interests, where she can often be found volunteering in a variety of community programs.
+Her strong value base, rooted in social justice, supports her professional practice and carries through to her personal interests, where she can often be found volunteering in a variety of community programs.